cryptpad/e2e-test-suite/Readme.md

 ### Browsertack authentication and integration

-Create an `.env` file with the following variables and set them to the value of your Browserstack username and access key:
+Create an `.env` file with the following variables and set them to your Browserstack username and access key:

 ```env
 BROWSERSTACK_USERNAME=""